tpuranik/ConveyorBeltProvocationProjectScripts/README.md

 5. Permutation Test
 Computed adjusted p-value with Bonferroni correction and False Discovery Rate with a permutation test.
 To execute:
-1) matrixforpermutationtestfinal
+a) matrixforpermutationtestfinal
-2) permutationexecution
+b) permutationexecution
-3) BonferroniandFDR
+c) BonferroniandFDR